Pauked/dcli/!todo.md

 # DCLI v0.3

 ## TODO
-[ ] Track usage of options to generate a "most used options menu" [ ] Define a quick access menu
 [x] Support for additional arguments
 [x] Support for running a map editor
 [x] Add --mapeditor and --mapeditorlast